Toomas Hendrik Ilves: Career

 From 1985 to 1993, Ilves worked in Munich, Germany as a journalist for Radio Free Europe, being the head of its Estonian desk since 1988.
 As Estonia had restored its independence in 1991, Ilves became Ambassador of Estonia to the United States in 1993, also serving as Ambassador to Canada and Mexico at the same time.
+As a condition for the job, he had to renounce his US citizenship.

 In December 1996, Ilves became Estonian Minister of Foreign Affairs, serving until he resigned in September 1998, when he became a member of a small opposition party (Peasants' Party, agrarian-conservative).
 Ilves was soon elected chairman of the People's Party (reformed Peasants' Party), which formed an electoral cartel with the Moderates, a centrist party.
 After the March 1999 parliamentary election he became foreign minister again, serving until 2002, when the so-called Triple Alliance collapsed.
 He supported Estonian membership in the European Union and succeeded in starting the negotiations which led to Estonia joining the European Union on 1 May 2004.
 From 2001 to 2002 he was the leader of the People's Party Moderates.
 He resigned from the position after the party's defeat in the October 2002 municipal elections, in which the party received only 4.4% of the total votes nationwide.
 In early 2004, the Moderates party renamed itself the Estonian Social Democratic Party.

 In 2003, Ilves became an observer member of the European Parliament and, on 1 May 2004, a full member.
 In the 2004 elections to the European Parliament, Ilves was elected MEP in a landslide victory for the Estonian Social Democratic Party.
 He sat with the Party of European Socialists group in the Parliament.
 Katrin Saks took over his MEP seat when Ilves became President of Estonia in 2006.
 In 2011, he was re-elected for a second five-year term.

 In 2013, it was announced that Ilves had accepted a position on the Council on CyberSecurity's Advisory Board.
 In 2015, it was announced that Ilves had agreed to join the group of advisers to the World Bank president Jim Yong Kim.